-HTC M7 makes brief appearance on stage at company party thanks to CEO Peter ChouAlex Wagner - Deputy Managing Editor, News Desk
+HTC M7 makes brief appearance on stage at company party thanks to CEO Peter ChouAlex Wagner - Editorial Director of News and Content

 HTC is expected to officially unveil its oft-rumored M7 Android smartphone at an event that's taking place in just under three weeks.
 Apparently HTC CEO Peter Chou decided that the new handset's camera needed some last-minute testing, though, as he decided to whip the M7 out at HTC's year-end party earlier today in Taipei and snap a few shots of the crowd.
 Chou can be seen above brandishing what looks to be a white version of the M7, and while it's tough to make out many details of the device itself, the phone in the exec's hands does appear to have a centered camera with a flash on its left, just like the M7 shown in recent leaks.